MicrosoftDocs/cpp-docs.it-it/docs/standard-library/list-class.md

 ### <a name="parameters"></a>Parametri

 *Val*\
-Elemento aggiunto alla fine [dell'elenco.](../standard-library/list-class.md)
+Elemento aggiunto alla fine dell' [elenco](../standard-library/list-class.md).

 ### <a name="remarks"></a>Osservazioni